FRONTIERS

 David Autor

-Ford Professor of Economics, MIT, and 2024 Kenan Institute Distinguished Fellow
+Daniel (1972) and Gail Rubinfeld Professor, Margaret MacVicar Faculty Fellow, MIT, and 2024 Kenan Institute Distinguished Fellow

 11:15 AM–12:00 PM

-Panel Discussion – Innovation: Disruption, Adaptation and a Reshuffle
+Panel Discussion: Innovation: Disruption, Adaptation and a Reshuffle

 Major innovations – think electricity or computerization – are often underestimated when introduced.
 Moreover, in popular imagination, disruption happens overnight, but in reality, innovation’s impacts take time.
 Are we at the outset of an innovation-induced disruption?
 Will generative AI and other technologies dominate or will mitigating forces temper these technologies’ takeover?
 Three experts discuss how businesses should adapt to the potential reshuffling of the competitive landscape.